 - Erb's palsy (injuries that affect muscles in the hands, arms, and shoulders)

 - Heart disease

 Contact an Experienced Omaha Epidural Injection Injury Attorney

-Cullan & Cullan LLC is ready to aid you pursuing a medical malpractice settlement after an epidural injection injury that helps you heal and move on.
+Cullan & Cullan LLC is ready to aid you in pursuing a medical malpractice settlement after an epidural injection injury that helps you heal and move on.
 Our attorneys also have medical degrees and backgrounds in studying medicine, so we know how devastating an epidural injection injury can be.
 Let us help you get the financial compensation you need.
-We can be reached at (402) 397-7600.
+We can be reached at (402) 882-7080.